 - We don’t use the cookie code to read anything off your device.
 In fact, as far as I know, that’s not even technically possible.

-- We don’t share any information about you with our Corporate Members.
+- We don’t share any information about you with anyone.

 - We don’t share what you do at AAC with any other company or individual.